HAVE THE BIBLICAL LYRES SURVIVED TO THE PRESENT DAY?

 Indeed, the flatter bench-shaped bridges most commonly depicted on almost all illustrations of ancient lyres, suggest that some sort of subtle buzzing quality was common to the timbre of most of the actual lyres of antiquity.
 The buzzing quality of the strings is associated with this type of bridge, in contrast to the 'clean' harp-like tone produced by a more modern 'A' shaped pointed bridge found on most modern 'replica' lyres, whose bridge is actually based more on the design of the bridge of a modern guitar!
 My replica ancient Greek chelys (tortoise shell form lyre) made by Luthieros in modern day Greece, has this more authentic 'bench-shaped' bridge, and produces just such a subtle buzz, similar to that of a sitar.
 I am therefore almost certain, that it is more likely that the original Biblical lyres also had this hypnotic buzzing timbre.

-The fact that the Ethiopian word for melody is the strikingly similar sounding word "Mezmur", to me, reinforces the evidence for an ancient musical connection going back to Biblical times, between the music of ancient Israel and Ethiopia.
+The fact that the Ethiopian word for melody is, compared to the Hebrew pronunciation"Zemer", the strikingly similar sounding word "Zaema" to me, reinforces the evidence for an ancient musical connection going back to Biblical times, between the music of ancient Israel and Ethiopia.

-Whatever the facts or fiction in the Ethiopian tradition of Menelik I and his marriage to the Ethiopian Queen of Sheba, there certainly seems to be more facts than fiction in the ever growing grains of evidence I have so far explored!
-However it may have actually happened, to me, I am now almost certain that somehow, the ancient sound of Biblical Nevel Asor can still be heard today, amazingly preserved since Biblical times, in the enchanting, exotic timbres of the Ethiopian Begena...
+Whatever the facts or fiction in the Ethiopian tradition of Menelik I being the son of King Solomon from his marriage to the Ethiopian Queen of Sheba, there certainly seems to be more facts than fiction in the ever growing grains of evidence I have so far explored!
+However it may have actually happened, to me, I am now almost certain that somehow, the ancient sound of the Biblical Nevel Asor can still be heard today, amazingly preserved since Biblical times, in the enchanting, exotic buzzing timbres of the Ethiopian Begena...